Automated Transactions and Tokenization

 So you have automated transactions in a world where almost anything can be tokenized.
 You can offer trusted peer to peer transactions at almost no cost.
 Consequently, it’s easy to see how this foundation enables a whole host of novel transactions, big and small.

 All of the scenarios presented In Crowley’s world of the future are possible.
 You’re just missing one thing: how do you know who to buy from?
-We’ll cover that in Part 3.
+But that’s a topic for a future post.